ibm-cloud-docs/power-iaas/pricing.md

 # Pricing for Power Systems Virtual Servers on IBM Cloud
 {: #pricing-virtual-server}

-{{site.data.keyword.powerSysFull}} is offered in select regions with scale-out logical partitions (LPAR) up to 15 Cores and 384 GB of memory and also with enterprise LPARs up to 143 cores and 8192 GB of memory.
+{{site.data.keyword.powerSysFull}} is offered in select regions with scale-out logical partitions (LPAR).
+The theoretical maximum for an E980 (9080-M9S) system is 155 processors and 16,255 GB of memory.
+For a S922 (9009-22A) system, the theoretical maximum is 15 processors and 959 GB of memory.
+That being said, the theoretical maximums depend on the data center.
+The {{site.data.keyword.powerSys_notm}} development team enforces the current available resources within each data center.
 With these options, a {{site.data.keyword.powerSys_notm}} can meet any business workload requirement.
 You are billed at a monthly rate.
 {: shortdesc}

 ## Monthly usage